-Vomiting after vaccination in infants is usually a mild, temporary reaction caused by immune response or mild irritation.
+Vomiting after vaccination in infants is usually a mild, temporary reaction caused by immune response, crying-related upset, or oral vaccine irritation.

 Why Does Vomiting Occur After Vaccination in Babies?

-Babies throwing up after vaccines can be alarming, but it’s often a natural response to the body’s immune activation.
+Babies throwing up after vaccines can be alarming, but it’s often a short-lived reaction rather than a sign of something dangerous.
 Vaccines work by stimulating the immune system to recognize and fight specific pathogens.
-This activation can trigger mild systemic reactions, including fever, irritability, and sometimes vomiting.
+That immune activation can sometimes lead to mild systemic symptoms such as fever, fussiness, poor appetite, and occasional vomiting.

 Common Vaccines Linked to Vomiting in Infants